 Reading Is Important For Kids

-I hope you now have a better grasp of the various reading level systems and how they may be utilized to assist your kid to become a better reader.
+I hope you now have a better grasp of the various reading level systems and how they could be utilized to assist your kid to become a better reader.

 Remember that your kid’s score is not an indication of how successful they will be, and that reading abilities develop at various ages for each child.

-Simply continue to foster your child’s love of reading by giving them books that they enjoy and spending time reading to and with them.
+Simply continue to foster your children’s love of reading by giving them books that they enjoy and spending time reading to and with them.
 You can do it!